nershman/beets-userrating/README.md

 It turns out that the `mpdstats` plugin was already maintaining a `rating` attribute.
 It seemed easier to just adopt the `userrating` nomenclature.

+### What are the differences with mdorman repository ?

+Major changes are:
+- added support for WMA
+- added a test suite